marcouderzo/CSDemoParser/Worklog.md

 			}
 		}
 	}

+	// function continues...

 ```
-If the event is a player_death event and is not relevant, we just return.
-Else, we add to the event name the deathEventType.
+If the event is a `player_death` event and is not relevant, we just return.
+Else, we add to the event name the `deathEventType`.

 ```
+	// ...here
 	if (!isEventInteresting && isPlayerDeath) return;
 	printf("Action %d ", currentTick);